Townsville Grammar School: Headmasters

-P. F. Rowland is as of 2018 the longest serving headmaster, holding his position for 34 years.
+P. F. Rowland is as of 2026 the longest serving headmaster, holding his position for 34 years.
 During his time, "Boss" Rowland taught the School's two Rhodes Scholars, Chester James Parker and George Frederick Emanuel Hall.

 Campuses

 North Shore

 The Junior School North Shore campus teaches from pre-kindy (for children turning 3 before 30 June).
 This campus opened in 2015, and continues to grow.

 Annandale

 The Junior School Annandale campus teaches from pre-preparatory (for children turning 4 before 30 June) to grade 6.
 This campus opened in 1997.

 North Ward

-The North Ward campus is situated in the seaside suburb of North Ward in Townsville.
+The North Ward campus is situated in the seaside suburb of North Ward at 45 Paxton Street, Townsville, QLD 4810.
 It comprises the Middle School (grades 7–9) and Senior School (grades 10–12).
 The School House building is now heritage-listed.

 Sporting houses

 The four sporting houses are named after former headmasters: